jflam/ez/README.md

 - Enabling an option for powering down unused machines based on policy.
 Azure supports policy-based shutdown already, and it would be great to have support baked into the tool.
+- Improving the performance of `ez compute ls` by asynchronously fetching the power on state of the VMs after displaying the raw names of the VMs
 - Support configuring the user's machine for SSH private key passphrases.
 I use a specific tool on my Linux WSL 2 environments that asks me for my passphrase on boot and caches it for the duration of that OS session.
 It